-Candidates are expected to wear the uniform listed for each grade, but where this is not possible, suitable alternatives of a similar colour and style may be worn.
+In our specifications, uniform is recommended for each grade, but where this is not possible, suitable alternatives may be worn.

 Candidates are not assessed based on the uniform worn.

 - All uniform should be clean and well-fitting.

 - Jewellery should not be worn unless required for religious or cultural reasons.